 In it a fit of bravery or madness, I decided to add more live plants to my 75-litre tank and because it had got to the stage where the plastic plants looked horrible compared to the real ones, I pulled all of the plastic plants out, so now I've only live ones in there.

-I've got vallisneria, ambulia, a sword of some sort (I was told it was low-growing), a Water Sprite
+I've got vallisneria, ambulia, a sword of some sort (I was told it was low-growing), a water sprite, and java moss.

 The lights are what came with the tank, an aqua one AR-510.
 They are labelled PL-11W red/white and are compact fluorescent tubes.